smushy64/museum/docs/core/fmt.md

 ### String Slice - Arguments

 - *[positive integer]
-    - Only print up to n characters or capacity.
+    - Only print up to n characters or length.
 - [positive integer]
-    - Left side padding, only one type of padding is allowed.
+    - Left side padding
+	- Only the last padding argument will be used.
 - [negative integer]
-    - Right side padding, only one type of padding is allowed.
+    - Right side padding
+	- Only the last padding argument will be used.
 - u
     - Convert letters to upper-case.
 - l
     - Convert letters to lower-case.

+## Path Slice

+Description: Slice of path buffer.

+### Path Slice - Specifiers

+{p} - struct PathSlice passed by value.

+### Path Slice - Arguments

+- *[positive integer]
+    - Only print up to n characters or length.
+- [positive integer]
+    - Left side padding
+	- Only the last padding argument will be used.
+- [negative integer]
+    - Right side padding
+	- Only the last padding argument will be used.